-Fort Words is a public art installation created to celebrate the unique character and historic significance of Fort Worden State Park, in Port Townsend WA.
+Fort Words was a public art installation created to celebrate the unique character and historic significance of Fort Worden State Park, in Port Townsend WA.

-“…there is a magical energy here and each installation shares a different story related to these old bunkers for people to discover, contemplate, and photograph.
-It’s like a trail of breadcrumbs, shown as stencils on the walls to inspire curiosity and encourage exploration different facets of the fort for people to discover, contemplate, and photograph.”
+“…there is a magical energy here and each installation shares a different story related to these old bunkers.
+It’s like a trail of breadcrumbs, shown as stencils on the walls to inspire curiosity and encourage exploration of the fort — for people to discover, contemplate, and photograph.”